 Access to and use of resources is based on participation in projects.
-Project setup and resource allocation requests must be made by a project's PI using the Research Computing User Portal.
+Project setup and resource allocation requests must be made by a project's PI using the CARC User Portal.

 For more information on accounts, see our Accounts and Allocations page.